stanistan/veun-http-demo/docs/internal/view/page/request_handler.go.md

 ---

+Once again, you can see that when we're looking at any kind of code it ends up simply being function/interface composition.

+There are small nuances in the way this specific middleware is implemented.

+### Errors and handlers

-1. It _always_ bubbles up the `next` handler to the caller, regardless of if there was an error or not.
+It _always_ bubbles up the `next` handler to the caller, regardless of if there was an error or not.